$0 District of Columbia Foster Care Quick-Start Checklist

 The core distinction is the depth of training and the level of ongoing clinical support.
 Standard foster parents complete the 30-hour TIPS-MAPP curriculum and receive baseline support from their agency.
 Therapeutic foster parents receive:

-- Enhanced pre-service training: Additional hours beyond the standard 30-hour requirement, focused on trauma-specific interventions, behavioral health, and crisis de-escalation techniques
+• Enhanced pre-service training: Training focused on trauma-specific interventions, behavioral health, and crisis de-escalation techniques

-- Specialized placement matching: Rather than receiving placements through the general CFSA placement pool, TFC families are matched with specific youth whose clinical profiles align with the caregiver's training and experience
+• Specialized placement matching: Agencies and CFSA match families with youth whose clinical profiles align with the caregiver's training and experience

 Which DC Agencies Offer Therapeutic Foster Care